MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/azure.md

 ## Getting started with Azure actions

+> [!IMPORTANT]
+> To deploy Azure actions in your desktop flows, you need an active Azure subscription.

 Power Automate Desktop allows you to manage Azure virtual machines through the Azure group of actions.

-Before deploying any action to handle virtual machines, create a new Azure session using the **Create session** action.
+To implement Azure functionality in your desktop flows, create a new Azure session using the **Create session** action.

 This action requires you to populate the **Client ID** that works as an authentication key for the specific application and the respective password.
 Additionally, populate the **Tenant ID** that is the Azure Active Directory in which you've created the application.